The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies: Introduction

 Simulations draw similar mixed conclusions on the AGN-merger connection.
-Studies using hydrodynamic simulations of binary mergers of idealized galaxies demonstrated clear triggering of gas inflows to the nucleus and resulting starburst and AGN activity \citep{Springel2005,DiMatteo2005,Hopkins2005,Choi2012}. \citet{Dubois2015} find that mergers are the dominant mechanism for AGN fueling within galaxies above $M_{\rm star} > 10^9 M_\odot$ in their suite of cosmological zoom simulations.
-Above this threshold, they found that galaxies are able to confine nuclear inflows from mergers and sustain BH accretion. \citet{McAlpine2020} find an over-abundance of luminous AGN in disturbed systems with $M_{\rm star} \sim 10^{10} M_\odot$ within the {\sc Eagle} cosmological hydrodynamic simulation \citep{Schaye2015,Crain2015}, with AGN activity peaking immediately after galaxy coalescence.
+Studies using hydrodynamic simulations of binary mergers of idealized galaxies demonstrated clear triggering of gas inflows to the nucleus and resulting starburst and AGN activity \citep{Springel2005,DiMatteo2005,Hopkins2005,Choi2012}. \citet{Dubois2015} find that mergers are the dominant mechanism for AGN fueling within their zoom-in cosmological simulation of $10^{12} M_\odot$ halo at $z=2$.
+Once a galaxy grows above stellar mass $M_{\rm star} > 10^{9} M_\odot$ threshold, they found that galaxies can confine nuclear inflows from mergers and sustain BH accretion. \citet{McAlpine2020} find an over-abundance of luminous AGN in disturbed systems with $M_{\rm star} \sim 10^{10} M_\odot$ within the {\sc Eagle} cosmological hydrodynamic simulation \citep{Schaye2015,Crain2015}, with AGN activity peaking immediately after galaxy coalescence.
 However, they also find the majority of SMBH growth does not occur during mergers.
-Using a semi-analytic model, \citet{Hirschmann2012a} find that purely merger-driven models of AGN triggering, in which the majority of SMBH growth occurs during galaxy mergers, can reproduce observed AGN luminosity functions and BH-galaxy scaling relations.

-Some simulations find that mergers are difficult to disentangle from smooth accretion of gas, as these processes tend to occur together in cosmological simulations. \citet{Bellovary2013} trace the origins of gas particles accreted by SMBHs in cosmological zoom simulations, and find SMBHs are not preferentially fueled by either smoothly-accreted or merger-accreted gas.
-Similarly, \citet{Menci2014} use semi-analytic models to investigate disk instabilities in AGN, and find both mergers and disk instabilities are viable candidates as the dominant fueling mechanism.
+Some simulations find that mergers are difficult to disentangle from smooth gas accretion, as these processes tend to occur together in cosmological simulations. \citet{Bellovary2013} trace the origins of gas particles accreted by SMBHs in cosmological zoom simulations and find SMBHs are not preferentially fueled by either smoothly-accreted or merger-accreted gas.
+Similarly, \citet{Menci2014} use semi-analytic models to investigate disk instabilities in AGN, finding that mergers and disk instabilities are viable candidates as the dominant fueling mechanism.

-Finally, other simulations find no connection between AGN activity and galaxy mergers. \citet{Steinborn2018} find that AGN in the Magneticum Pathfinder cosmological simulation are equally likely as inactive galaxies to be found in a merging state.
-Using cosmological zoom simulations, \citet{Pontzen2017} find that mergers serve to enhance the effects of AGN feedback, but do not enhance AGN activity.
+Finally, other simulations find mergers are not the primary mode by which AGN are triggered. \citet{Steinborn2018} find that merger fractions in the Magneticum Pathfinder cosmological simulation are three times higher within AGN hosts than inactive galaxies.
+However, they find merging systems make up less than $20\%$ of AGN hosts, hence mergers play a minor role in driving the overall AGN population. \citet{Hirschmann2012a} show that semi-analytic models where SMBH growth is driven by mergers can reproduce the AGN luminosity function at intermediate redshifts and luminosities, but an additional accretion mode via disc instabilities is required in order to fully reproduce the number densities of the most luminous AGN.